 If the full extent of your injuries isn't clear, it might not be in your best interest to accept an early settlement offer.
 You'll want a clear picture of your injuries and prognosis before you settle your claim (lawyers sometimes refer to this as reaching your maximum medical improvement or MMI).
 Once you accept an injury settlement, you can't go back and reopen your claim, even if you learn that your injuries are worse than you first thought.

 If your rideshare injuries have forced you to take time off from your job, or have otherwise affected your ability to earn a living, that kind of economic harm will also factor into your damages.
 You are entitled to compensation for lost income (past and future) stemming from your injuries.
 Lost future income is sometimes called "diminished earning capacity."

-While economic losses like medical bills and lost income are fairly easy to calculate, "pain and suffering" aren't as easy to quantify.
+While economic losses like medical bills and lost income are fairly easy to calculate, "pain and suffering" isn't as easy to quantify.
 But this category of damages plays a big part in determining how much your rideshare injury case is worth.
-Pain and suffering in rideshare injury case might include:
+Pain and suffering in rideshare injury cases might include: